vjhebbar/Onboarding-Selenium/README.md

 * `//h2[.='Search Results']` Select all h2 elements with value = "Search Results".
 * `//h2/following-sibling::div"` Select the sibiling div after a h2 element.

-Let's play around in Chrome's console.
-Search for anything, and go to google's search result page.
-In a console, type: `$x("//a")`.
+Let's play around in Chrome's console (Hit `F12`, and then click `Console` to open).
+Search for anything, and go to Google's search result page.
+In the Chrome console, type: `$x("//a")`.
 This allows us to use a xpath expression to select all links.

 **EXERCISE**: How could could you select all the search results links on Google?
 Write the xpath query.

 ## Writing Selenium Tests

-A selenium test is essentially a unit test that generally does the following:
+A [Selenium](http://www.seleniumhq.org/) test is essentially a unit test that generally does the following:

-1. Visit an application page.
+1. Loads a web page.
-2. Locate target item (using a resource id or xpath) and performs an action.
+2. Locates a target item (using a resource id or xpath) and performs an action.
-3. Verify the resulting DOM's properites with assertions.
+3. Verifies the resulting DOM's properites with assertions.

 To visit a page, you can simply give a URL.